 In recent years we have worked closely with clients to assess various strategic questions including scale-up opportunities across cities, portfolio mix across asset classes, product offerings, financing and appropriate debt levels, and ownership and development structures.
 To ensure a strategy’s long-term success we help clients develop the capabilities and partnerships needed to sustain it.

 Our global real estate team works closely with related practices—including corporate finance, organization, and operations—to constantly test, improve, and expand our tools and knowledge.
 Through extensive client service we have developed best practices for core real estate processes such as project budgeting, design and engineering, project management, project approvals, and risk management.
 Over the course of an engagement we build our clients’ capabilities in those processes so that long after we leave, our clients continue to achieve results.

 To support those structures we assist clients in defining decision rights and performance-management processes.
 We take a holistic approach to address the pricing potential and sales and marketing strategy for a project.
 We work closely with our Marketing and Sales Practice, draw upon benchmarks, and apply best practices in areas such as phasing and showing flats to help our clients succeed.

 We work with clients on issues relevant to the enterprise-wide management of their business such as growth, portfolio mix, business unit strategy, the impact of global trends, and the management of government stakeholders.

-Our partners and experts are well versed in both top-down strategic approaches and the innovation needed to compete in a global economy marked by disruptive technology and emerging markets.
+Our partners and experts are well versed in both top-down strategic approaches and the innovation needed to compete in a global economy marked by disruptive technology and property markets.